Car seat laws

-Change to the law– NEW–if your child is less than 2 years old, she must sit in a car seat that faces the REAR of the car.
+Less than 2 years old If your child is less than 2 years old, she must sit in a car seat that faces the REAR of the car.

 Taller or heavier But if your child is 40 inches tall or more or weighs 40 pounds or more, she does not have to face the rear of the car.

 Safer!
 Riding in a rear-facing seat is 5 times safer than riding in a forward-facing seat.

 Infant seat?
 Most children will outgrow an infant seat before age 1.

 Next step After your child has outgrown her infant seat, she will need a convertible car seat.

 Children under age 8 Your child must be buckled into a car seat or booster in the back seat.

 Children age 8 or older If your child is 8 or older, or is 4’9” or taller, she may use the vehicle seatbelt if it fits well.
 The lap belt must be low on her hips and touch her upper thighs.
 The shoulder belt must cross the center of her chest.